Ayifee/Project-2/readme.md

 API - API
 MVP - Account Login, Title , Location, Price , Rating, and review of the food
 POST MVP - add in option for photos to reviews, work on the front end and maybe make an api for creating accounts for the website.
 Goals - DAY 1 RESEARCh DAY 2 creating schema to make objects for the database.
 DAY 3-5 working on javascript.
-Day 6 testing day 7 post mvp
+Day 6 testing day 7 post mvpzs